FigmentBoy/GD-AI/README.md

 Open level you want to work on

-Die and pause before a respawn

 Open the directory of the bot in command prompt

 Type `py .` in console

-Click the play button